Skip to content

 • GET /ready reports provider readiness.

 • GET /metrics exposes Prometheus metrics when enabled.
-Public binds require OPEN_COWORK_GATEWAY_ADMIN_TOKEN; local loopback bypass must be explicit.
+Public binds require OPEN_COWORK_GATEWAY_ADMIN_TOKEN; local loopback bypass must be explicit and only applies when the bind host, socket peer, and Host header are loopback with no forwarded headers.

 • GET /diagnostics returns redacted gateway config, provider state, and counters for support.
 It requires the same admin token unless explicit local loopback bypass is enabled.